Connecting to prior knowledge

 Welcome to Country

-Watch the YouTube video, Wominjeka (Welcome to country) with Joy Murphy, as a Welcome to Country example.
-In this ceremony example she explains what she is doing and why.
+Now watch Aunty Joy Murphy give a Welcome to Country.
+In this video she explains what she is doing and why.
 Other Wurundjeri examples of Welcome to Country and various examples for different custodian tribes can be found in the More Resources section at the end of this unit, as you may want to compare this welcome with one from your local area.

 Explain to students that a Welcome to Country and an Acknowledgement of Country are very different and can be performed by different people.